Bennerley Viaduct: Restoration

 A detailed condition survey was undertaken in 2016, following volunteer work to clear vegetation from the bases of the piers.
 The survey revealed the viaduct to be in generally good condition.
 It noted corrosion to the ends of the troughs on the bridge deck, damage to brickwork from frost weathering, and missing rivets among the minor defects.
 In 2017, the Heritage Lottery Fund gave an initial grant to promote engagement and interpretation, which led to the formation of the Friends of Bennerley Viaduct, a community group which works alongside Railway Paths on the restoration and preservation of the viaduct.
 An application for further Heritage Lottery funding to enable the viaduct to be opened to the public was rejected at the end of 2017, leaving it with an uncertain future.
 In 2019 Historic England offered £120,000 to cover a funding shortfall, allowing restoration work to begin the following year.
 Ben Robinson, Historic England's Principal Advisor for Heritage at Risk, said "The importance of this viaduct cannot be underplayed.
 [It is] a stunning example of the genius of British engineering".

 The work included repairs to the ironwork, the bases of the piers, and abutments and partial reconstruction of the parapets at the eastern end.
 The embankment at the western end was rebuilt to provide ramped access from the Erewash Canal towpath and steps were built from the eastern end with a wheel trough alongside for bicycles.
 The viaduct twice featured on the television series The Architecture the Railways Built, once in the inaugural episode in 2020 and once during the restoration work.
 It opened to walkers and cyclists on 13 January 2022 after the completion of work costing £1.7 million, which was contributed by Railway Paths, the Railway Heritage Trust, and others.
-In January 2023, funding was awarded towards creating ramped access from the Awsworth end.
-As of January 2025, the ramp, initially expected to be completed in late 2024, was experiencing further delay due to safety concerns with no definite completion date anticipated.
+A new ramped access from the Awsworth end was opened in February 2026.